 If you don’t know much about 3D modelling, know this: extra polygons are the enemy.
 That’s true today and it was extra true in 2005.
 Hell, KH2 came out only one generation after the PSX era, when we had character models so sharp that you could reach up to your screen and carve a ham.
 The best way to get rid of extra polys is to remove anything that shouldn’t be seen in normal play, like hips under a skirt.
 Consider these models of Princess Peach: the Mario 64 model has no legs at all, while the Mario Galaxy model includes only her legs to account for fabric physics, what with her and Mario being flung through space during the events of that particular game.
 In spite of this principle, someone at Square Enix went out of their way to add a crotch to Kairi’s model.
 As stands, the original KH2 modeller is starting to look really suspect, but at the same time, you can see that I might not consider the HD re-release to be censorship per-se: it seems more like the HD modeller actually knew how to do their job and cut out the hips, and censorship may have never entered into the discussion.
 In fact, I doubt it did, because if the HD modeller had actually been paying attention to Kairi’s lower body, they might have added some black space to keep her legs from visibly hanging in mid-air if you jigger the camera, but I personally think the current solution is adequate.

 (Although it is worth saying that if Kairi was going to be an active NPC Guest party member, jumping around and being knocked back by attacks, the possibility of unfortunate camera angles would have risen dramatically and the hips would make a certain degree of sense… but a small one.
-Animations can help in situations like that, but frankly at that stage I’d have replaced her skirt entirely.
+Carefully prepared animations can help in situations like that, but frankly at that stage I’d have replaced her skirt entirely.
 For the sake of not waltzing down that worrisome road, let’s just talk about Kairi the Generic NPC.)